Tanato99/MicLock/README.md

 MicLock is a tool for windows, written in python that allows of turn off, turn on, and lock the volume of microphone

 ***How does it work?***
-When the pc is turned on it disables the microphone, if you press hotkey you change the status of the microphone (if it is on, it turns it off, while if it is off, it sets it to on and set the volume to the value you have set)
+When the pc is turned on, it disables the microphone, if you press hotkey you change the status of the microphone (if it is on, it turns it off, while if it is off, it sets it to on and set the volume to the value you have set)

 ***How to use:***